In this article, we'll share some guidance on making your website more mobile-friendly.

 - Make info accessible.
-Help people explore before they commit to buy by using expandable product images.
+Help people to explore before they commit to buy by using expandable product images.

 - Help people make their purchase.
 Keep any directions or "Buy now" buttons front and centre.
 If you can, use existing account info to limit data entry for your customers.

 - Allow people to resume from a desktop.
-Make it easy for people to come back to their shopping basket when they're on their desktop computer, so they can finish their purchase.
+Make it easy for people to come back to their shopping basket when they're on their desktop computer, so that they can finish their purchase.

 - Use click-to-call buttons or links.
 Avoid making people memorise your number or zoom in to see it.

 - Condense your menu options.
 Make sure that it's clear that calls are the best way to get in contact with your business.
 Show a clickable phone number or button on every page of your site.

 - Avoid distractions.
 Keep promotions and other directions to the sidelines so people can focus on how to reach you by phone.